 What is the Universal Declaration of Human Rights?

+The UDHR emerged from the ashes of war and the horrors of the Holocaust.
 The traumatic events of the Second World War brought home that human rights are not always universally respected.
 The extermination of almost 17 million people during the Holocaust, including 6 million Jews, horrified the entire world.
 After the war, governments worldwide made a concerted effort to foster international peace and prevent conflict.
 This resulted in the establishment of the United Nations in June 1945.

 On 10 December 1948, the General Assembly of the United Nations announced the Universal Declaration of Human Rights (UDHR) - 30 rights and freedoms that belong to all of us.
 Seven decades on and the rights they included continue to form the basis for all international human rights law.